California twins born in different years, 15 minutes apart - NewsBreak

 Aylin weighed 5 lbs., 14 oz., and Alfredo weighed 6 lbs., 1 oz.

-Dr. Ana Abril Arias, who helped deliver the twins, says the birth was one of the most memorable deliveries of her career.
+Dr. Ana Abril Arias, who helped deliver the twins, says the birth was the most memorable deliveries of her career.

+The fraternal twins have three older siblings who are very excited to meet them, Madrigal said.

 Comments / 0